-- Main site - Guidance for maintaining your 401(k) plan
+- Main site - Guidance for maintaining your profit sharing plan

-In addition, the following jointly developed publications are available on the DOL and IRS websites or can be ordered electronically or by calling toll-free 866-444-3272.
+In addition, the following jointly developed publications are available on the DOL and IRS websites or can be ordered electronically or by calling toll-free 866-444-3272:

-- Choosing a Retirement Solution for Your Small Business, Publication 3998, provides an overview of retirement plans available to small businesses. - Adding Automatic Enrollment to Your 401(k) Plan, Publication 4721, explains how to add automatic enrollment to your existing 401(k) plan. - Automatic Enrollment 401(k) Plans for Small Businesses, Publication 4674, explains a type of retirement plan that allows small businesses to increase plan participation. - Payroll Deduction IRAs for Small Businesses, Publication 4587, describes an arrangement that is an easy way for businesses to give employees an opportunity to save for retirement. - Profit Sharing Plans for Small Businesses, Publication 4806, describes a flexible way for businesses to help employees save for retirement. - SEP Retirement Plans for Small Businesses, Publication 4333, describes a low-cost retirement savings option for small businesses. - SIMPLE IRA Plans for Small Businesses, Publication 4334, describes a type of retirement plan designed especially for small businesses.
+- Choosing a Retirement Solution for Your Small Business, Publication 3998, provides an overview of retirement plans available to small businesses. - 401(k) Plans for Small Businesses, Publication 4222, provides detailed information about the establishment and operation of a 401(k) plan. - Adding Automatic Enrollment to Your 401(k) Plan, Publication 4721, explains how to add automatic enrollment to your existing 401(k) plan. - Automatic Enrollment 401(k) Plans for Small Businesses, Publication 4674, explains a type of retirement plan that allows small businesses to increase plan participation. - Payroll Deduction IRAs for Small Businesses, Publication 4587, describes an arrangement that is an easy way for businesses to give employees an opportunity to save for retirement. - SEP Retirement Plans for Small Businesses, Publication 4333, describes a low-cost retirement savings option for small businesses. - SIMPLE IRA Plans for Small Businesses, Publication 4334, describes a type of retirement plan designed especially for small businesses.